-- 2-61 Allocation of NZCTA Compak Sporting Championships.
-Championships will be allocated by the Council in accordance with the Constitution (see also rules 2-01 to 2-04). - 2-62 National Compak Championships.
-The National Compak eChampionship is an annual tournament con-ducted at a time and place approved by the Council, by an affiliated club, at an inspected and approved ground, according to NZCTA Compak regulations. - a) The entry fees, cost of targets, prize money and compulsory and optional sweep entry fees shall be laid down from time to time by the Council, and advertised in the championship programme. - b) Entry fees and prize money shall be taken in grades and paid out in grades, on a similar basis to equivalent standard championships. - c) The match shall be one of a minimum of 100 targets. - d) Trophies and prize money shall be awarded to the HOA winner, three AA grade, three A grade, three B grade and three C grade winners and also to the optional Lady, Man, Senior, Super Veteran, Veteran, Master and Junior category winners. - e) Ladyies' Category: Open to all female shooters irrespective of age. - f) Seniors' Man Category: Open to all shooters who have turned 21 years of age and are under 56 years of age, during the entire year of the competition. - g) Veteran Category Senior Category: Open to all shooters who have attained the age of 55 years in the year prior to the competition and will not attain the age of 66 years during the entire year of the competition. (ie if a shooter turns 55 in January then they cannot compete in the Veterans' Senior category at any time in that year they must wait until the following year to compete in the Veterans' category). - h) Veteran Category: Open to all shooters who have attained the age of 65 years in the year prior to the competition and will not attain the age of 73 years during the entire year of the competition. - hi) Super Veteran-Master Category: Open to all shooters who have attained the age of 6572 years in the year preceding the competition. - ij) Juniors Category: Open to all shooters who will not attain the age of 21 years by the 31st of December in the year of the competition (ie if a shooter turns 21 in December then they are ineligible to compete in the Junior category for all of that year.) - jk) Placings shall be determined in a similar manner to that which pertains to the comparable New Zealand National championships (see rules 2-18 (a) to (h)). - -k) National Championships will have pre-nominations with a cut off 2 weeks prior with a penalty for late entries. - I) Fields Clubs with limited fields will not be able to accept late entries if the field is full, otherwise late entries in person will be allowed up until 8.30am on the day of competition. - 2-63 Island Compak championships. - a) An Island Compak clay cChampionship is an annual tournament conducted at a time and place approved by the Council, by an affiliated club, at an inspected and approved ground, according to NZCTA Compak regulations. - b) Trophies and prize money shall be awarded to the HOA winner, three AA grade, three A grade, three B grade and three C grade winners.
-There shall also be the optional Lady, Man, Senior, Veteran, MasterSuper Veteran and Junior category winners. - c) All other conditions pertaining to the National Compak sporting clay championships shall apply.
+2-61 Allocation of NZCTA Compak Sporting Championships.
+Championships will be allocated by the Council in accordance with the Constitution (see also rules 2-01 to 2-04).

+2-62 National Compak Championships.
+The National Compak Championship is an annual tournament conducted at a time and place approved by the Council, by an affiliated club, at an inspected and approved ground, according to NZCTA Compak regulations.

+a) The entry fees, cost of targets, prize money and compulsory and optional sweep entry fees shall be laid down from time to time by the Council, and advertised in the championship programme.

+b) Entry fees and prize money shall be taken in grades and paid out in grades, on a similar basis to equivalent standard championships.

+c) The match shall be one of a minimum of 100 targets.

+d) Trophies and prize money shall be awarded to the HOA winner, three AA grade, three A grade, three B grade and three C grade winners and also to the optional Lady, Man, Senior, Veteran, Master and Junior category winners.

+e) Lady Category: - Open to all female shooters irrespective of age.

+f) Man Category: - Open to all shooters who have turned 21 years of age and are under 56 years of age, during the entire year of the competition.

+g) Senior Category: - Open to all shooters who have attained the age of 55 years in the year prior to the competition and will not attain the age of 66 years during the entire year of the competition. (ie if a shooter turns 55 in January then they cannot compete in the Senior category at any time in that year - they must wait until the following year to compete).

+h) Veteran Category: - Open to all shooters who have attained the age of 65 years in the year prior to the competition and will not attain the age of 73 years during the entire year of the competition.

+i) Master Category: - Open to all shooters who have attained the age of 72 years in the year preceding the competition.

+j) Junior Category: - Open to all shooters who will not attain the age of 21 years by the 31st of December in the year of the competition (ie if a shooter turns 21 in December then they are ineligible to compete in the Junior category for all of that year.)

+k) Placings shall be determined in a similar manner to that which pertains to the comparable New Zealand National championships (see rules 2-18 (a) to (h)).

+I) Clubs with limited fields will not be able to accept late entries if the field is full, otherwise late entries in person will be allowed up until 8.30am on the day of competition.

+2-63 Island Compak championships.

+a) An Island Compak Championship is an annual tournament conducted at a time and place approved by the Council, by an affiliated club, at an inspected and approved ground, according to NZCTA Compak regulations.

+b) Trophies and prize money shall be awarded to the HOA winner, three AA grade, three A grade, three B grade and three C grade winners.
+There shall also be the optional Lady, Man, Senior, Veteran, Master and Junior category winners.

+c) All other conditions pertaining to the National Compak sporting clay championships shall apply.

+2-64 McGowan Compak Trans-Tasman Trophy and SSAA Compak Trophy a.
+These are annual events shot between Sporting Shooters Association of Australia (SSAA) and New